Product certification: European Economic Area

 If you are a distributor you must check the presence of both the CE marking and the necessary supporting documentation.

 If you are importing a product that is from a third country you have to check that the manufacturer outside the EU has undertaken the necessary steps.
 You must check that the documentation is available.

 The Europa website gives details various product categories and the relevant EU directives to which products must conform.

-International applications

-North America's nuclear industry is exempt from mandatory certification.
-This has allowed situations leading to remedial work such as for fireproofing of electrical circuits (circuit integrity) between nuclear reactor and control rooms in the U.S. In this case, submitors were permitted to dictate not only their test procedures, but also to construct test specimens in their own facilities, prior to fire tests on the part of laboratories.
-The primary example of this situation is the Thermo-Lag scandal, which came about as a result of disclosures by whistleblower Gerald W. Brown to the Nuclear Regulatory Commission as well as watchdog groups, members of US Congress, and the press.

-In Germany, the accredited testing organizations routinely audit manufacturing locations and submit quality control test results to DIBt.
-While the German laboratories do not possess process standards, their methodology can uncover changes in the nature and quality of ingredients, as DIBt establishes very clear tolerances for performance.